DegenerateZan/ShortcutUtilityBashScripts/README.md

 # ShortcutUtilityBashScripts

-just a shortcut of useful common commands of linux, all in bash scripts to get it easier and faster instead of type multiple commands manually :)
+just a shortcut of useful common commands of linux, all in these bash scripts to get it easier and faster instead of type multiple commands manually :)